There’s always a lot of debate about the upside of buying a home.

 Homeowners or Condo Association Fees

-Again, this depends upon where you live.
+Again, this depends on where you live.

 homeowners association sets the rules by which you will have to abide by, and you even get to pay them to do so!